notsoround/-realtime-voice-chat-jan25/README.md

 This project is a real-time voice chat application integrating OpenAI’s GPT for chat responses, Whisper for speech-to-text, and TTS for text-to-speech.
 It uses Node.js, Express.js, WebSockets, and ffmpeg on the backend, plus the Web Audio API and MediaRecorder API on the frontend.

 Currently, it's not that great However, I will continue to update it as I have time to dabble.
 Here's a joke for you.
 How many people does it take to screw in a lightbulb?
-2!....
-We're still trying to figure out how they got in the lightbulb!
+A Minimum of 2!....
+Ha I'll just I need I need something to cover upWe're still trying to figure out how they got in the lightbulb!
 ---

 ## Project Overview